BYD Song Plus: Europe

 The Song Plus is sold as the BYD Seal U in Europe, aligning its name with the Seal sedan with an additional "U" moniker representing "utility".
 The EV model went on sale in February 2024, after its initial introduction in September 2023.
 Two variants are available, which are Comfort, which offers a 71.8 kWh battery, and the Design, which is specified with an 87 kWh battery.
 The battery electric Seal U is not available in right-hand drive markets such as the UK and Ireland.

 The plug-in hybrid model was introduced in May 2024 as the Seal U DM-i as the first plug-in hybrid BYD model in the region.
 It went on sale in some European countries, including right-hand drive markets such as the UK, since June 2024.

 Latin America

+Argentina

+The Seal U DM-i was launched in Argentina on 30 June 2026, in the sole unnamed variant powered by a 1.5-litre DM-i turbocharged petrol engine and equipped with dual-motor all-wheel drive.

 Brazil

 The Song Plus DM-i went on sale in Brazil in November 2022 as the third product of BYD in the market, after the Han and Tan EVs.
 It was available in one variant.
 In June 2024, BYD introduced the 2025 model year Song Plus.
 While it retains the pre-facelift styling, the vehicle received a larger 18.3 kWh battery replacing the previous 8.3 kWh battery.

 In November 2024, the Song Plus Premium went on sale in Brazil.
 Adopting the 2023 facelift styling, it is an all-wheel drive plug-in hybrid with a 1.5-litre turbocharged petrol engine and a combined output of 238 kW.
 It is sold alongside the previous Song Plus.